TNG/momo-scheduler/README.md

 Now assume the MongoSchedule is stopped at 12:02 and then immediately started again.

-- `example 1` will be run after 5 minutes (the configured interval) after the last execution, at 12:05.
+- `example 1` will be run 5 minutes (the configured interval) after the last execution, at 12:05.
 The job is not run immediately because it already ran before.
-- `example 2` will be run after 5 minutes (the configured interval) after the start, at 12:07.
+- `example 2` will be run 5 minutes (the configured interval) after the start, at 12:07.
-- `example 3` will be run after 5 minutes (the configured interval) after the last execution, at 12:06.
+- `example 3` will be run 5 minutes (the configured interval) after the last execution, at 12:06.
 The job is not run immediately because it already ran before.
 - `example 4` will be run after 10 minutes (the configured delay), at 12:12, and then every five minutes.

 ## Supported Node Versions